You must be logged in to use the staking simulator.

 What is a staking simulator software in sports betting?

-A staking simulator software is an algorithm that is capable of analyzing a sports betting history.
+A stake-sizing model software is an algorithm that is capable of analyzing a sports betting history.
 It also can calculate and visualize the profitability of a betting strategy.

 It’s important to mention that staking software will display data and guides based on historical data.
 Bettors should not assume that this staking method will have the same result with future bets.